 The Senior Certificates are posted on a Friday, approximately one week before Christmas.
 This affords the student time to change tertiary preferences if desired.

 Since 2006, students in Year 10 have worked towards a new school qualification, the Queensland Certificate of Education (QCE).
 The first QCE’s were awarded to eligible students in 2008.
-To be eligible for the QCE, students must complete 20 credits e.g. 5 subjects.
-5 Sound Achievements gives a Rank of 81 which equates to an OP 10.
-Each SA or better from the Senior External Examination receives a credit of 4.
+To be eligible for the QCE, students must complete 20 credits (5 subjects worth 4 credits each).
+A student who receives 5 Sound Achievements earns a Rank of 81 which equates to an OP 10.
 Other ways of accumulating points towards a QCE are detailed on the QCAA website: https://www.qcaa.qld.edu.au/